AnuragThePathak/News-Feed-App/CONTRIBUTING.md

   4) **Create a new branch**

-Before commiting your changes create a new branch for the faeature you are working on and checkout to that branch using the below command.
+Create a new branch for the feature you are working on and checkout to that branch using the below command.

         > git checkout -b <feature_branch_name>

   5) **Stage your changes**

-Now, stage your changes using the below command.

-        > git add .
+Using GUI will be helpful in this case as you just have to uncheck the .idea file in this case.

   6) **Commit your changes**

 Finally, commit your changes and add a commit message using the following command.